waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

 GeekZoneHosting.Com appreciates your support of this project.
-If you appreciate this service and would like to directly support GeekZoneHosting.Com please consider purchasing a VPS server from us or a domain name for your site. https://geekzonehosting.com or https://mtbn.net
+If you appreciate this service and would like to directly support GeekZoneHosting.Com please consider purchasing a VPS server from us or a domain name for your site from: https://geekzonehosting.com or https://mtbn.net

 You can also directly tip us at https://paypal.me/geekzonehosting

-We can sell Virtual Private Server hosting and dedicated managed Linux servers to you if you do not have your own server solution.

 See the working install of this image at https://videoserver.summerstreams.com for reference.

-Community Support for using Clipbucket is available at Clipbucket.com
+Community Support for using Clipbucket is available at https://Clipbucket.com